Finns841594/intTest/README.md

 ### Highlighting Bug

-When placing a product, it will only attached on walls, but somehow the furnitures are also highlighted.
-Function-wise this does not cause error (product will not attach on furnitures even though they are highlighted).
-I spend some time but didn't figure out why, so I skipped temporally.
+When placing a product, it will only attached on highlighted meshes -- walls, but somehow the furnitures are also highlighted.
+Function-wise this does not cause errors (product will not attach on furnitures even though they are highlighted).
+I spend some time but didn't figure out why, I skipped temporally due to litmited time.

 ### Orgnizing the contexts

 I have set many contexts in `productContext` during developing process, maybe some of them can be combined and cleaned.
-But due to limited time, I have no time to clean this part of the code.
+But due to limited time, I have not done the cleaning.

 ### A Systematic solution to track user actions

 I find that most functions are highly relating to user interaction, including pointer postion and action, camera position and rotation.
 Should build a systematic solution to track user actions for making all kinds of functions in a better and clear way.
 My current function are archieved by global contexts and small handlers in each responding components.

+### More Functions

+1. Allow user to upload their own models to test out in the scene

+2. Make it possible to do more adjustment to the product: size, appearence etc

+3. A live tutorial to navigate the camera: for 3D developers maybe its natural to drag to move the camera, scroll to zoom.
+But Users might need some small animation tips to know how to control the camera.

+4. Mobile version.

 ### Quaternion